-Despite spooky costumes, annoying pranks and other chilling traditions, history suggests the name “Halloween” may actually come from a Christian celebration.
+Despite spooky costumes, pranks and other chilling traditions, history suggests the name “Halloween” may originate from a Christian celebration.

 For centuries, many Christians have celebrated All Hallows Eve, which takes place the evening before All Saints Day on November 1.
-It began as a time to remember those who died for their faith and helped gain religious freedoms.
+It started as a time to remember those who died for their faith while helping gain religious freedoms.
 It was also on October 31, 1517, that a priest named Martin Luther publicly denounced certain actions going on in the church at that time, like paying money to escape God’s punishment for sin.
 His arguments helped spark big changes in the church.

 With Halloween celebrated in many different ways, it’s wise to develop your approach based on your own convictions.

 Whatever you choose, Halloween doesn’t have to be all about the death and darkness so often associated with this holiday.
-It’s been more than 2,000 years since Jesus Christ came into the world to keep us from that death and darkness—to bring hope and light and save us from the terrifying consequences of sin.
+Well before the origin of Halloween, Jesus Christ came into the world to keep us from that death and darkness—to bring hope and light and save us from the terrifying consequences of sin.
 The Bible says, “… And you shall call his name Jesus, for he will save his people from their sins” (Matthew 1:21).